Introduction

 Traits can also carry associated type information.
 In the standard library, iterator and sequence traits use this idea:

-Iteratorhas an associatedItemtype (the element type produced bynext).Seqlinks a sequence type to both its element type and its iterator type.
+Iteratorhas an associatedItemtype (the element type produced bynext).Seqlinks a sequence type to both its element type and its iterator type.- Some traits also expose associated effects, such as the effect of advancing an iterator.

 This helps explain annotations: when the IDE shows inferred constraints, you may see that some types are not independent, but connected through trait relations.